 Other Pre-Columbian settlements

 - Barriles - Panama, Chiriquí.
-Possible ceremonial centre and settlement, which was used circa 500 - 1000 AD.
+Possible ceremonial centre and settlement, which was used roughly in 500 - 1000 AD.
 Here have been found very interesting, large stone statues.
 Statues show men, some with conical hats, there are also barrel-shaped stones.

 - Guayabo de Turrialba - Costa Rica, Cartago.
-Most impressive archaeological monument in Costa Rica: a 218 ha large city (or ceremonial centre?) which was inhabited in 1000 BC - 1400 AD.
-It is estimated that circa 800 AD here lived some 10,000 poeople.
+Most impressive archaeological monument in Costa Rica: large city or ceremonial centre with an area of 218 ha.
+It was inhabited in 1000 BC - 1400 AD, around 800 AD here lived some 10,000 poeople.
 Site contains remnants of stone structures, paved streets and plazas, complex aqueducts, bridges.
 Here are located also the mysterious round stone balls characteristic for this region.
 Here have been found numerous petroglyphs which show animals, geometric figures and possible conceptual signs of proto-writing.
 Found also numerous golden items.

 - Takalik Abaj (Tak'alik Ab'aj) - Guatemala, Retalhuleu.
 Ruins of an interesting Pre-Columbian city which bears influences of both Olmec and Maya civilizations.
 City flourished in the 9th century BC - 10th century AD.
 Here have been found colossal head sculptures typical for Olmecs, petroglyphs, some of the earliest Maya hieroglyphic inscriptions and impressive Maya structures.